Convert draw.io Diagrams to Real BPMN Without Redrawing

 That is when the team realizes something uncomfortable: a draw.io diagram can look like BPMN without actually being a BPMN-native asset.

 The good news is that this does not mean you need to redraw everything from scratch.
+(For a deep dive on exactly what draw.io BPMN shapes produce under the hood — with side-by-side XML comparisons — see our technical breakdown.)

 The real problem with draw.io for BPMN